ialbert/genescape-central/README.md

 After installation, users launch the graphical user interface with:

-The user interface is browser-based via the rul:
+The user interface is browser-based via the URL:

 * [http://localhost:8000][local]